Tech & Society Week

 Registration: RSVP This event is open to Georgetown community members.

-Details: This two-part panel discussion explores the intersection of artificial intelligence and democracy from American and global perspectives.
-The first session features speakers discussing U.S. regulatory approaches to AI that protect American democratic institutions while the second brings together international stakeholders—including UN representatives and civil society organizations—to examine AI’s impact on democracy worldwide.
+This two-part panel discussion explores the intersection of artificial intelligence and democracy from American and global perspectives.
+The first session features speakers, including U.S. Senator Dick Durbin, discussing U.S. regulatory approaches to AI that protect American democratic institutions while the second brings together international stakeholders—including UN representatives and civil society organizations—to examine AI’s impact on democracy worldwide.
 The event aims to bridge policy, technology, and governance communities in addressing one of the most pressing challenges facing democratic societies today.
 Light refreshments will be provided between panels.

-Hosts: Georgetown University’s Initiative on Artificial Intelligence and Democratic Citizenship (AIDC) and Georgetown’s Democracy Initiative
+Hosts: Georgetown University’s Initiative on Artificial Intelligence and Democratic Citizenship (AIDC) and Georgetown Democracy Initiative

 Location: 125 E. St MCC Auditorium – Capitol Campus